-1.7 Incorporation by reference
+1.8 Incorporation by reference

-- (1) Clause 2(1) of Schedule 1AA of the Act does not apply to any material incorporated by reference in this National Policy statement. - (2) All material incorporated by reference in this National Policy Statement is available at [to come].
+- (1) Clause 2(1) of Schedule 1AA of the Act does not apply to any material incorporated by reference in this National Policy Statement. - (2) All material incorporated by reference in this National Policy Statement is available at https://environment.govt.nz/acts-and-regulations/national-policy-statements/national-policy-statement-for-indigenous-biodiversity/.